leonorss/Bachelor-Thesis/README.md

 ```

 * To change the parameters for the MDA amplification and illumina sequencing, the rule "simulateReads" can be used.
  The MDA amplification is simulated by splitting the chromosomes into different size pieces (bins) with different coverages.
 With some propability a mutation occurs during this MDA amplification and gets copied to a fraction of the coverage.
+Then the copies are sequenced and some of the reads get dropped.

  NOTE: the example parameters given below, should be a sensible start for the simulation